 4. Massage it out

-The pain underneath your shoulder blade may feel like a tight knot.
+The pain under your shoulder blade may feel like a tight knot due to a muscle spasm.
 A massage can help loosen your muscles and get more blood to the affected area.
 Seek out a willing friend or family member—or a professional—to massage the painful spot, which can release tension and bring about relief.

 5. Visit a health care provider

-If the above treatments don’t effectively reduce the pain underneath your shoulder blade, visit a physiatrist, chiropractor, or physical therapist.
-These health care providers can individually tailor plans that will help you strengthen and stretch your upper back, neck, and core muscles.
+If the above treatments don’t effectively reduce the pain under your shoulder blade, visit a physiatrist, chiropractor, or physical therapist.
+These health care providers will evaluate you for the source of the pain and can individually tailor plans that will help strengthen and stretch your upper back, neck, and core muscles.
 They might also provide manual manipulation, using hand maneuvers to loosen stiff muscles or misaligned joints.

 You may need to take a trial and error approach with these tips.
-Try a combination of these treatment ideas to see what reduces the pain underneath your shoulder blade.
+Try a combination of these treatment ideas to see what reduces the pain under your shoulder blade.